germaniumhq/adhesive/README.rst

 .. code:: python

     class Workspace(ABC):
         """
         A workspace is a place where work can be done.
 That means a writable folder is being allocated, that might be cleaned up at the end of the execution.
         """

         @abstractmethod
         def write_file(
                 self,
                 file_name: str,
                 content: str) -> None:
             pass

         @abstractmethod
         def run(self,
                 command: str,
                 capture_stdout: bool = False) -> Union[str, None]:
             """
             Run a new command in the current workspace.

             :param capture_stdout:
             :param command:
             :return:
             """
             pass

         @abstractmethod
         def rm(self, path: Optional[str]=None) -> None:
             """
             Recursively remove the file or folder given as path.
 If no path is sent, the whole workspace will be cleared.

             :param path:
             :return:
             """
             pass

         @abstractmethod
         def mkdir(self, path: str=None) -> None:
             """
             Create a folder, including all its needed parents.

             :param path:
             :return:
             """
             pass

         @abstractmethod
         def copy_to_agent(self,
                           from_path: str,
                           to_path: str) -> None:
             """
             Copy the files to the agent from the current disk.
             :param from_path:
             :param to_path:
             :return:
             """
             pass

         @abstractmethod
         def copy_from_agent(self,
                             from_path: str,
                             to_path: str) -> None:
             """
             Copy the files from the agent to the current disk.
             :param from_path:
             :param to_path:
             :return:
             """
             pass

         @contextmanager
         def temp_folder(self):
             """
             Create a temporary folder in the current `pwd` that will be deleted when the `with` block ends.

             :return:
             """
             pass

         @contextmanager
         def chdir(self, target_folder: str):
             """
             Temporarily change a folder, that will go back to the original `pwd` when the `with` block ends.
 To change the folder for the workspace permanently, simply assing the `pwd`.
             :param target_folder:
             :return:
             """
             pass

-.. __user_tasks:

 User Tasks
 ==========